kai824/tp/docs/UserGuide.md

 Format: `clear`

-### Adding a new attribute to existing entry: `attribute`

-Adds a new attribute and attribute value to the specified person in the database.

-Format: `attribute n/NAME a/ATTRIBUTE_NAME v/ATTRIBUTE_VALUE`

-* Adds an attribute and attribute value to the person with the specified `NAME`.
-* `NAME` must match exactly the full name of the person in the database.
-* No type consistency is guaranteed between `ATTRIBUTE_VALUE` and `ATTRIBUTE_NAME`.
-* i.e. `ATTRIBUTE_VALUE` will always be a string even if `ATTRIBUTE_NAME` may be better represented by a different data type.

-Examples:
-* `attribute n/Alex a/Highest Educational Qualification v/Bachelors` adds the "Highest Educational Qualification" attribute to the person "Alex" with a value of "Bachelors".

-### Removing an attribute from an existing entry: `remove-attribute`

-Removes one or more attributes from the specified person in the database.

-Format: `remove-attribute INDEX [a/ATTRIBUTE_NAME]…​`

-* Removes attributes from the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Command is only executed are only deleted if the person has all specified attributes.
-* `ATTRIBUTE_NAME` is matched case-insensitively.
-For instance, a command `remove-attribute 2 a/graduation year` can delete an attribute with name `Graduation Year`

-Examples:
-* `remove-attribute 2 a/major` removes the attribute "Major" from the person at index 2, as long as they currently have that attribute specified.
-* `remove-attribute 3 a/major a/graduation year` removes both attributes "Major" and "Graduation Year" from the person at index 3, as long as they currently have both attributes specified.

 ### Filtering candidates by attributes: `filter`

 Filters the candidates based on whether they have a specific attribute or not.